Announcement

 Officials Development Program & Sanctioning Requirements

-• With the understanding that everyone will be learning the new REMS system, there will be leniency on the deadlines for sanction applications until January 1, 2025, however
+With the understanding that everyone will be learning the REMS meets module, there will be leniency on the deadlines for sanction applications for meets taking place before October 30, 2025, however

 • any TIER II meets submitted within 2 weeks of the start of the event will be denied.